-In accordance with the Coordinated Admission Scheme, on 1 March 2023, Leeds City Council will make the formal offer of a place to parents and carers on behalf of the Trust.
-Parents and carers must contact the school in writing, by 15 March 2023, to either accept or reject the offer of a place.
-This will in no way affect parents' or carers' right of appeal for a place at another school.
+In accordance with the Coordinated Admission Scheme, on 1 March 2024, Leeds City Council will make the formal offer of a place to parents and carers on behalf of the Trust.
+Parents and carers must contact the school in writing, by 15 March 2024 to either accept or reject the offer of a place.
+This will in no way affect an applicant's right of appeal for a place at another school.

-Written confirmation of offer acceptance or rejection of a place at Crawshaw Academy must be addressed by e-mail to: info@ca.rklt.co.uk

-Or by recorded delivery to: School Admissions, Crawshaw Academy, Robin Lane, Pudsey, Leeds LS28 9HU
+Written confirmation of offer acceptance or rejection of a place at Crawshaw Academy must be addressed by e-mail to: info@ca.rklt.co.uk or by recorded delivery to: School Admissions, Crawshaw Academy, Robin Lane, Pudsey, Leeds LS28 9HU

-Alternatively, parents and carers may present in person at the school office to complete written acceptance or rejection of an offer.
+Alternatively, parents and carers who are unable to access the internet may present in person at the school office to complete written acceptance or rejection of an offer.